backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Terraform Cloud.md

 - Login to terraform cloud using `terraform login`.
 	- If login is successful, Terraform will store the token in plain text in the following file for use by subsequent commands: `/Users/<USER>/.terraform.d/credentials.tfrc.json`
+	- API and CLI access are managed with API tokens, which can be generated in the Terraform Cloud UI.
 - Run `terraform init` to *re-initialize your configuration and migrate your state file to Terraform Cloud*.
 	- Once the state file has been migrated *remove the local state file*.
 -  Terraform cloud *workspaces specified in the configuration file will be automatically created if not present*.